Frequently Asked Questions

 Here’s what I know about Portland business owners:

 You didn’t start your business to break even.
-You started it to build something bigger
+You started it to build something bigger… freedom, a healthy paycheck, maybe even that vacation.

 But are you right now feeling like your business’s growth is stunted?
 Do cash flow worries keep you up at night?

 You don’t need more categories in QuickBooks.
-You need a financial partner who can show you where the profit is
+You need a financial partner who can show you where the profit is… and how to pull the right levers.

 At Savvy Tax Chick, LLC, we help Portland businesses go from “I think we’re okay” to “we know exactly what to do next.”
 We turn your numbers into clear decisions so you can stop guessing and start scaling.